fsmiamoto/Bulk-Reading-Generator-/README.md

 ## Additional Info

+* The add-on only generates readings for the cards that don't already have it so it will not overwrite previous reading generations
 * This add-on is still under development so some bug's / errors can be expected.
-* Please check your input carefully since the add-on does not do that by now.
-* The add-on only generates readings for the cards that don't already have it so it will not overwrite previous reading generations